 – Let’s pack a rucksack and just go.

 – Yes.
 Let’s do it, Åsa says with determination.

 From word to action in no time: a couple of final, quick e-mails, impatient feet tapping, waiting for the computers to shut down, a quick sprint out the front door.
 Home to pack some necessities: warm clothes, comfortable walking boots, a flask, a camera and a spare hat.
 It’s very simple, as we all know: “If your feet are cold — put your hat on”.
 The following morning we’re sat in the car heading for Abisko.

-Suitably, it’s lunchtime as we enter Abisko Turiststation with our stomachs rumbling.
-The restaurant serves exclusively food that’s been awarded the Swedish KRAV-label and we both enjoy a big bowl of tasty salmon soup served with freshly made bread.
+Suitably, it’s lunchtime as we enter STF Abisko Turiststation with our stomachs rumbling.
+The restaurant serves exclusively food that’s been awarded the Swedish KRAV-label, and we both enjoy a big bowl of tasty salmon soup served with freshly made bread.
 The view rewards us with a cloudy Torneträsk and a mountain-birch forest that’s alive with colours.
 I add a photo of the view to my Instagram account and instantly get comments about how beautiful Abisko is.
 “I love that place!
 Especially in winter”, writes an Australian photographer I know.
-He’s obviously never been here in autumn.
+He has obviously never been here in autumn.

 Once we’ve had our fill we’re happy to lace our boots, fill our flasks with coffee and aim for Abisko Canyon, about 100 metres from the tourist station.
 The canyon is 20 metres deep with steep slate and dolomite walls.
 At the bottom of the canyon, the free-flowing Abiskojåkka/Ábeskoeatnu mountain stream finds its way from lake Abiskojaure to Torneträsk.